jclibs/Email_Sentiment_Analysis/README.md

 -------------
 Other key findings:

-Looking at the overall sentiment trnds for all employees, sentiment tends to drop towards the end of each year, reaching an all time low in November 2010, and trending in the same direction at the end of 2011.
+Looking at the overall sentiment trends for all employees, sentiment tends to drop towards the end of each year, reaching an all time low in November 2010, and trending in the same direction at the end of 2011.
 Average sentiment reached an all time high in September 2011.

 The vast majority of all emails sent across the board are positive, with a breakdown of 1330 positive emails, 547 neutral emails, and 314 negative emails.